California Medical Marijuana Card Renewal >

 Sacramento, CA 95899-7410

 The various California county programs do not process medical marijuana card applications online.
-Infact, some programs only allow in-person applicants.
+Some programs only allow in-person applications.
 However, it is still possible to obtain a California medical marijuana card online via independent third-party sites that offer such services.

 It costs between $20 and $100 to get or renew a medical marijuana card in the state of California.
 Because the state's marijuana program is maintained at the county level, the application fees vary from one county program to another.
 For instance, LA county charges $100 for regular applicants.
 While Orange County charges $84, San Diego County charges $44 for the same services.